What we do

 See an example of this work in action.

 This nationally recognized public health initiative began in 2012.
 Health care providers refer Vermont families experiencing barriers to accessing locally grown produce, and/or who have a diet-related illness.
+It has become the largest program of its kind in Vermont.

 Each week, participating families pick up a bag full of freshly harvested, certified organic produce at their health care provider’s office.
 Shares sometimes include eggs and chicken from the farm or have local products like cheese or flour.
 The program lasts 12 to 17 weeks, depending on the partner.